UsabilityDynamics/node-rabbit-service/readme.md

-Node.js RabbitMQ Client.
+Node.js RabbitMQ Service.

- - Starts or stops a RabbitMQ Server.
+ - Starts or stops a RabbitMQ Service.
  - Provides a programmatic API for managing a RabbitMQ instance.
  - Exposes a programmatic client for managing exchanges and queues.
  - Includes [Rabbit](https://github.com/UsabilityDynamics/node-rabbit-client) for processing distributed jobs.